jscrane/TTS/PWM.md

 cycle time.
 The AVR's built-in timers are used to determine both the frequency and the duty-cycle.

-Sound is initialised around line 374 in soundOn:
+Sound is initialised in soundOn():

 ```c++
 	TCCR1A = 0;